This page has been fact checked by a Doctor of Nursing Practice who specializes in Oncology and has experience working with mesothelioma patients.

 Receiving a diagnosis of mesothelioma can be devastating.
-For most patients, it is a death sentence as there is little hope of a cure.
-Mesothelioma patients also have to worry about care and treatment expenses.
+Mesothelioma patients also have to worry about care and treatment expenses, even if you have insurance coverage.
 Attempting to pay for it without health insurance is almost impossible for most people.
 However, mesothelioma patients may have several options, including group health insurance through work, private insurance through state marketplaces, public programs like Medicare, or veterans’ benefits.

 What Health Insurance Covers for Mesothelioma Patients

 Health insurance is important for everyone.
 However, it is especially important for those fighting aggressive cancers like mesothelioma.
 Care is expensive, and most individuals cannot afford it without help.
 Uninsured patients may not receive the care and treatments they need.

 Insurance coverage for a mesothelioma patient depends on the details of their specific plan.
 In general, insurance plans cover costs of diagnostic tests and of treatment for the cancer.
 However, most plans will not cover 100 percent of these costs.
 Most patients will have to cover copays and deductibles, which can be expensive.
 Even with these costs, insurance can make a significant difference.
 For example, the cost of a cycle of chemotherapy, without insurance, may cost as much as $30,000.
 Surgery can be even more expensive.

 Private health insurance is any kind of plan that is not a government program.
 People with private insurance may be part of a group plan through their workplace, or may have purchased an individual plan.
 Much of the population is covered through a group plan where their employer covers part of the cost of premiums.
 The benefit of a group plan is that costs are lowered because there are more people enrolled in the plan.
 Often, these plans also cover an employee’s dependents.